 Cool breezes off Lake Michigan.
 Caribbean blue waters rolling up on the shore.
 And a beach that stretches for miles.
 These are the things you’ll find at pet friendly Indiana Dunes National Park!

-It might sound like a tropical island, but the 15-mile stretch of sand is just the beginning.
-This dynamic landscape, formed by retreating glaciers, includes the lake and beach, but also dunes, ponds, marshes, creeks, prairie, and forests.
-The variety of habitats makes this one of the most botanically diverse of all the national parks.
+It might sound like a tropical island, but the 15-mile stretch of sand at Indiana Dunes is just the beginning.
+This dynamic landscape was formed by retreating glaciers.
+Besides the lake and beach, you can explore dunes, ponds, marshes, creeks, prairie, and forests.
+The variety of habitats makes this one of the most botanically diverse of all America’s national parks!

 READ MORE ⇒ Visiting Indiana Dunes National Park With Pets

-Naturally, the attraction at pet friendly Mammoth Cave National Park is the 336 miles of underground passages.
-But with over 70 miles of pet friendly trails, it’s a great choice for dogs who love the outdoors!
+Naturally, the main attraction at pet friendly Mammoth Cave National Park is the 336 miles of underground passages.
+But with over 70 miles of pet friendly trails, this is a great choice for dogs who love the outdoors!

-Though pets aren’t allowed below ground, you’ll find several short trails around the Visitors Center.
-Check out the Green River Bluffs Trail, which winds through the hardwood forest and ends with a nice overlook of the Green River.
+You’ll find several short trails around the Visitors Center, or check out the Green River Bluffs Trail, which winds through the hardwood forest and ends with a nice overlook of the Green River.
 If you’re looking for a longer trek, the North Side Trails provide some good options that meander past waterfalls and cut through one of the last remaining old growth forests in Kentucky.

-There are few places in the United States more inspiring than the pet friendly National Mall and Memorial Gardens in Washington, D.C.
-Our country’s history and future hang in the air, monuments commemorate celebrated visionaries, and memorials stand in silent remembrance of the many who’ve given their lives to preserve our freedom.
+Here, America’s history and future are intertwined, monuments commemorate celebrated visionaries, and memorials stand in silent remembrance of the many who’ve given their lives to preserve our freedom.

-The National Mall and Memorial Gardens stretch from the the U.S. Capitol to the Lincoln Memorial and, while pets are not allowed inside most of the monuments, they will enjoy admiring some of the most famous structures in the world with you!
+The National Mall and Memorial Gardens stretch from the the U.S. Capitol to the Lincoln Memorial and, while pets are not allowed inside the buildings, they will enjoy admiring some of the most famous structures in the world with you!

-The Trace is the perfect pet friendly road trip, because there’s something to sniff around every bend!
+The Trace makes an incredible pet friendly road trip, because there’s something to sniff around every bend!
 Pet are welcome at the more than 100 exhibits, but not inside the buildings.
 And when it’s time to really stretch your legs, 28 hiking and self-guided trails are just steps away.
 Plus, free pet friendly campgrounds are scattered along the way.

 Protecting 70 miles of coastline, prairies, dunes, and tidal pools along the Gulf of Mexico in southern Texas, Padre Island National Seashore is also very pet friendly.
 Leashed pets are welcome almost everywhere in the park – including 60 miles of beaches!